Skip to main content

 Steve Powell, Health Outreach Coordinator steve.powell@arkansasobesity.org

-Despite the long and varied resume, Steve will tell you his most gratifying job is staying active with his two sons.
+Despite the long and varied resume, Steve will tell you his most gratifying job is staying active with his two teenage sons.
 Along with his wife Amanda, the Powell's believe raising their boys to pursue a healthy lifestyle is key to reaching their potential and positively impacting their community.